SteeltoeOSS/Documentation/README.md

 ## Creating a new blog post

 Create a new `.md` file in the `articles` folder.
 Name the file something authentic that is URL-safe.
 Then in `/articles/index.md`, include a shorthand link to the document, as well as a short description.
-If the post should also be included in Steeltoe's RSS feed, add a link entry in `articles/rss.xml`.

 Here is a starter blog post: